IBM/example-health-analytics/generate/README.md

 * s
     * The state for where the Synthea data will be generated.
 If flag is not used, defaults to California.
 * u
-    * The API url for the data service of Summit Health Analytics.
+    * The API url for the data service of Example Health Analytics.
 If flag is not used, defaults to http://localhost:3000